Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Method

-The $l1$ norm of $F_t - F^i_{s \rightarrow t}$ in the feature channel for each $d^i$ are aggregated to obtain the cost volume $C_{s\rightarrow t}\in R^{D\times H/4 \times W/4}$.
-The context features $F_t$ and cost volume $C_{s\rightarrow t}$ are fed into the encoder and decoder to generate multi-frame depth.
-As the photometric loss, the lower cost volume indicating the corresponding hypothesized depth is more likely to be the depth ground truth.
-This also means that the cost volume is unreliable in inconsistent regions such as occlusion areas and dynamic regions.
-In order to regularize the unreliable multi-frame depth estimation, a single-frame depth teacher network is adopted for consistency loss:
+where $i=0,1,\cdots,D-1$ and $n$ is the number of feature channels.
+The texture features $F_t$ and cost volume $C_{s\rightarrow t}$ are then fed into the depth encoder $N_e$ and decoder $N_d$ to generate multi-frame depth.
+As the photo-metric loss, the lower cost volume indicating the corresponding hypothesized depth is more likely to be the depth ground truth.
+This also means that the cost volume tends to be unreliable in inconsistent regions such as occlusion and dynamic regions.

-where $M$ is the consistency mask to figure out which areas the multi-frame depth network tends to over-fit on.
-The gradients to $\hat{D}_{t,s}$ are blocked.
-The consistency mask is calculated by:

-where $[\cdot ]$ is the Iverson bracket and $D_{cv}$ is the depth hints presented by the minimum cost volume among all the depth bins.
-The single-frame depth network and the multi-frame depth network share the same pose network.
-To relieve the impact of the static cameras, following~\cite{watson2021temporal}, static frame augmentation and zero cost volume augmentation are adopted.